peteroupc/peteroupc.github.io/graphics.md

 > 3. The following is one way to implement the 3-D portion of this specification:
 >
 >     - Game screen resolution: 512 &times; 384.
->     - Triangles per frame: up to 5000.
+>     - Primitives per frame: up to 5000.
+Primitives are triangles and line segments, not quadrilaterals.
 >     - Maximum texture size: 128 &times; 128.
 >     - Implements a subset of OpenGL ES 1.1, rendered in software.
 >     - Has a game engine that renders only in that subset of OpenGL ES 1.1.